Al Markhiya

-Al Markhiya (المرخية) is a neighborhood of Doha, Qatar.
+Al Markhiya (المرخية) is a neighborhood of the Qatari capital Doha.
 It is one of the later-developed areas of northern Doha.
-The district hosts three awsaq al-furjan complexes, which are part of a development project by the government to host all commercial establishments in centralized areas.
+The district hosts three awsaq al-furjan complexes, which are part of a public development project to host all commercial establishments in centralized areas.

 Etymology

-The district received its name from a tree that grows abundantly in the area known locally as "markh" (Leptadenia pyrotechnica).
+The district derives its name from the markh tree (Leptadenia pyrotechnica), a species that grows abundantly in the area.

 History

 In J.G.
 Lorimer's 1908 geography section of the Gazetteer of the Persian Gulf, Al Markhiya was described as a camping ground with a masonry well and a garden.
 The garden, which was established by former emir Jassim bin Mohammed Al Thani, was enclosed by a wall and was used for date palm cultivation.
 Lorimer noted that it appeared to be one of the only seven sizable date palm plantations in Qatar.

 Geography

 Al Markhiya borders the following districts: